FiFiTM/pdfGenerator/README.md

-PHP app that displays small widget on site that can generate pdf report of weather in a click of an button.
+PHP app that displays small widget on site that can generate pdf report of weather in a click of a button.